tataata/admin-on-rest-playground/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find the most recent version of the guide on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-This project was build with a [Yarn] (https://yarnpkg.com/en/) for package managing.
+This project was build with a [Yarn](https://yarnpkg.com/en/) for package managing.

+As a frontend framework for building this project [admin-on-rest](https://marmelab.com/admin-on-rest/index.html).

 In order to set up local environment following run following commands: